slimjs/slim.js/README.md

 # Documentation
 - [Developer's Guide](http://slimjs.com)

-The documentation site is built with Slim.js.
-Check out the source code, it's easy.
+The official website is built with Slim.js (with source maps).
+Check out the source code, see it for yourself.

 ### Contibutors are welcome.

 *USE THE PLATFORM*

+## Wan't to sponsor the project? contact eavichay@gmail.com

 [![Support slim.js](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/eavichay/donate)